New Makey Makey Bananaversary Backpacks packed with projects and new Makey Apps!

-You can record your audio directly in Scratch, or record in Audacity and upload to Scratch.
+You can record your audio directly into our Makey Makey Sampler or record and code audio in Scratch.

 If you are recording poetry, make sure your voice matches the mood and tone of the poem you are sharing.
 Practice what you will record multiple times before recording.